 Sustainable fish production and consumption in Southeast Asia is critical to the livelihoods and food supply of people in the region.
-Overfishing threatens the biodiversity and sustainability of global fish stocks.
-This threat is increased by the impacts of illegal, unreported and unregulated (IUU) fishing.
+Overfishing threatens marine biodiversity and the sustainability of global fish stocks and is exacerbated by illegal, unreported and unregulated (IUU) fishing.

 - monitoring, control and surveillance (MCS) capabilities

 The Program has four key components: